-Optimal Windmill Theory by Dr. Simon P. Farthing
+Optimal WindMILL Flow Theory by Dr. S P. Farthing

 Highlights of Optimal Windmill Theory by Dr. Simon P. Farthing

-Complete 2D momentum analysis showing no rotortube force and windpower lost by mixing
+Complete 2D momentum analysis showing windpower lost by mixing, Betz limit approximate

 First visualisation and analysis of flow process in Hawt loss of torque reaction kinetic energy

-Simple analytic solution of Glauert’s Optimal Hawt including analytic drag correction
+Simple analytic solution of Glauert’s Optimal Hawt including drag correction

 First solution and thorough explanation of robust optimality for windmills, including near stall